 From all the women of the entourage, Tanya seemed to have learnt a lot from Lilith and was willing to teach me, I guess at the end in that hellhole happens enough things to catch some knowledge.
 I did notice that she could spent most of her time telling me stories about her experiences being in that cell, extensive stories that sometimes took all day, it was entertaining though but the more I spent with her, the more I forgot about Leann and I wasn’t liking that.

 We used to sit on the table for our talks, but there was a day that I just stood up in the middle of the conversation to tell her that I was tired and needed a rest, she seemed unpleased but left a bit soon.
-I went upstairs just trying to figure out what could we do to help Leann but when I checked the window, she was staring at my house with a complete unemotional face and then vanished in a matter of seconds.
+I went upstairs just trying to figure out what could we do to help Leann but when I checked the window, Tanya was staring at my house with a complete unemotional face and then vanished in a matter of seconds.

 I ran downstairs to check on her, she wasn’t where I saw her, she just didn’t get back after that and I started to worry, I didn’t kick her out but she felt offended or something, I just couldn’t deal with that right now.